Essex Farm Cemetery, Ieper, Belgium

 Origins of Essex Farm Cemetery

-The burials on the site of this British military cemetery were begun by the French Army during the First Battle of Ypres (19th October - 22nd November 1914).
 The French Army was occupying this sector of the Allied Front Line north of Ypres (Ieper) until mid April 1915.
 The French war dead who were buried here were removed after the First World War and reburied in a French military cemetery.
 It is likely that they were re-interred in the French cemetery located in the northern part of the Ypres Salient named Saint-Charles-de-Potyze.

-On 17th April 1915 the British Army extended the Front Line it was holding in the Ypres Salient, taking over a section of Front Line from the French Army east of Langemarck.
+On 17 April 1915 the British Army extended the Front Line it was holding in the Ypres Salient, taking over a section of Front Line from the French Army to the east of Langemarck.
 The rear area behind the Front Lines and north of Ypres around Essex Farm, on the western bank of the Ypres-Yser canal, was also taken over by the British Army.
-Only a few days later the German Army launched an attack with gas and the Second Battle of Ypres began.
-Canadian field guns were brought to the western canal bank to assist with the defence of the sector by the British and French Armies.

 Essex Farm was located on the western end of Bridge Number 4, also known as Brielen Bridge.
 The village of Brielen was a few kilometres to the west of this bridge.